yablochko8/semantic-search-fonts/COOKBOOK.md

 - ExtraBold 800
 - Black 900

-Of course there is a huge difference between ExtraLight Arial and ExtraBold Arial and the adjectives we might use to describe them, but we have to simplify somewhere.
+If you're looking for the perfect font there will be times when the answer is ExtraLight Arial and some very different times when the answer is ExtraBold Arial.
+That said, we have to simplify somewhere.
 If there's user demand for more granular entries they can always be added in a future version.

 You may get a security warning about Row Level Security.
 You can manually enable that on the table after creating it, then click "Add RLS Policy".
 When choosing a policy, you can just select from one of the templates to enable read access for all users.